libxml-raku/LibXML-raku/doc/Reader.md

 DESCRIPTION
 ===========

 This is a perl interface to libxml2's pull-parser implementation xmlTextReader *http://xmlsoft.org/html/libxml-xmlreader.html *.
-This feature requires at least libxml2-2.6.21.
 Pull-parsers (such as StAX in Java, or XmlReader in C#) use an iterator approach to parse XML documents.
 They are easier to program than event-based parser (SAX) and much more lightweight than tree-based parser (DOM), which load the complete tree into memory.

 The Reader acts as a cursor going forward on the document stream and stopping at each node on the way.
 At every point, the DOM-like methods of the Reader object allow one to examine the current node (name, namespace, attributes, etc.)